-All subjects now have new A level specifications, as of 2018.
-The courses are linear, meaning that all of the A level exams will take place at the end of Year 13.
+A level courses are linear, meaning that all of the A level exams will take place at the end of Year 13.

 The standard curriculum for Langton students is to complete three A levels, although four is an option for the more able and hardworking.